pilotmoon/popclipweb/site/terms.md

 App Store purchases are subject to Apple's [standard End User License Agreement (EULA)](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/).

-::: info
+::: tip App store purchases and multiple Macs
-The Apple standard EULA entitles you to install and use the product on any Mac that you own or control.
+The App Store EULA lets you install and use the product on any Mac that you own or control.
+You can install PopClip on a new Mac by signing in to the store with the same Apple ID you used to purchase the product.
 :::

 ## License key purchases